monasca/monasca-docker/ci/README.md

 ## Running/Design
 Simply run this Docker container and you will have Jenkins server loaded with some CI jobs for Monasca.
-You can run the container and have it listen on port 8080 with `docker run -d -p 8080:8080 --name jenkins -v /var/run/docker.sock:/var/run/docker.sock monasca/ci`
+You can run the container, listening on port 8080 with `docker run -d -p 8080:8080 --name jenkins -v /var/run/docker.sock:/var/run/docker.sock monasca/ci`
 For a long running Jenkins you may want to setup a persister volume, `-v /your/home:/var/jenkins_home`

 After starting the container will load up the standard Jenkins jobs for Monasca CI.
 These jobs watch all of the Monasca git repos,